Islandora-Devops/isle-buildkit/README.md

 make bake
 ```

-To build all the docker images you can use the following command:
+If you want to build cross platform issues, please use the [isle-builder]
+repository for setting up a builder.

 ### Build All Images